Sartify/STEL/README.md

 ## 🤝 How to Contribute

-We are always happy to contribute!
-You can contribute by the following:

-- table work (don't forget the links):
+We welcome and appreciate all contributions!
+You can help by:

+### Table Work

-    - filling in missing entries
+- Filling in missing entries.
-    - adding a new model as a new row to the leaderboard.
-Please keep the descending order.
+- New models are added as new rows to the leaderboard (maintaining descending order).
-    - adding a new benchmark as a new column in the leaderboard and the benchmark to the benchmarks table.
-Please keep the descending order.
+- Add new benchmarks as new columns in the leaderboard and include them in the benchmarks table (maintaining descending order).

-- code work:
+### Code Work

-    - improving the existing code
+- Improving the existing code.
-    - requesting and implementing new features
+- Requesting and implementing new features.

 ## 🤝 Sponsorship

-The benchmark is Swahili-based, and we still need support translating and curating more tasks into Swahili.
-We welcome sponsorships to help advance this endeavour.
-Your sponsorship would facilitate this essential translation effort, bridging language barriers and making the benchmark accessible to a broader audience.
-We're grateful for the dedication shown by our collaborators and aim to extend this impact further with the support of sponsors committed to advancing language technologies."
+This benchmark is Swahili-based, and we need support translating and curating more tasks into Swahili.
+Sponsorships are welcome to help advance this endeavour.
+Your sponsorship will facilitate essential translation efforts, bridge language barriers, and make the benchmark accessible to a broader audience.
+We are grateful for the dedication shown by our collaborators and aim to extend this impact further with the support of sponsors committed to advancing language technologies.

+---

+Thank you for being part of this effort to advance Swahili language technologies!